-The subtraction is the greater of 80% of the wholesale market price or 80% of the most recent sale price for the crop given.
-To determine if the estate's or trust's crop gift qualifies for this subtraction, see Arizona Department of Revenue Procedure, ITP 93-2.
+Beginning with 2012, the subtraction is the greater of the wholesale market price or the most recent sale price for the crop given.
+The amount of the subtraction cannot include any amount deducted under IRC section 170 with respect to the crop contribution that exceeds the cost of producing the contributed crop.

+To determine if the estate's or trust's crop gift qualifies for this subtraction, see Arizona Department of Revenue Income Tax Procedure, ITP 12-1 at www.azdor.gov.